italiancpp/meetup17/md.md

 }
 ```

-Basically, I don't want to reallocate strings that are already part of the string that I'm splitting.
+Basically, I pay a new string for each token.
+Actually, each token is already part of the string that I'm splitting.
+Some offsets to the original string will suffice...

-Can I use offsets?
+Can I do better?

-I can do better: I can use string_views:
+Sure, I can employ**string_view**:
 ```cpp
 vector<string_view> split(string_view str, const char* delims)
 {